LJPc-solutions/freescout-alternative-signatures-module/readme.md

 3. Unpack the zip file.
 4. Remove the zip file.
 5. Activate the module via the Modules page in FreeScout.
-6. Add at least one calendar via the Settings page in FreeScout.
+6. Add at least one signature via the mailbox settings in FreeScout.

 ## Update instructions